 State a goal.
 Let’s use starting this blog as an example.

 Next, you do a whole, whole bunch of work on that goal.
 So, I wrote a bunch of blog posts, edited them, and polished them up,

 Lastly, you scrap all your work because “it just isn’t good enough.”

 And here’s the magic: you get to create things and feel accomplished and look like you have these high standards, all while never subjecting yourself to any sort of potential criticism!

-Unless you actually want to accomplish all those goals and achieve those stupid dreams you have floating around inside your head.
+Unless you actually want to accomplish all those goals and achieve those stupid dreams you have floating around inside your head (my first podcast was all about this).
 If you actually want to make something of your life and do the things you feel called to do, then you have to address the lies and illusions that come with perfectionism.

 Perfection Isn’t Real

 This is the primary problem with perfection: it doesn’t exist.
 We touched on this in the last blog, but we’ll dig into it a little deeper here.